|City:||Toronto, ON, Canada|

 The penguin immediately disappeared back down into the crowd.
 The folks behind her, who must have been growing pretty impatient with the stupid bird by this point, let up a cheer.
 Hell, I had better lungs than I thought I had, because even Brian May himself glanced in the direction of my voice, a bemused smile playing on his lips."

 Also recall that Brian dressed up as a penguin for the I'm Going Slightly Mad promo video in 1991.

-The last four pics were submitted by David van Dijk.
+The first four pics were submitted by David van Dijk.